Jannik Sinner: 2020: First ATP title, top 40

-2021: Masters final, ATP 500 and three more titles, top 10 debut
+2021: Four titles, Masters final, top 10

 Sinner carried over his success from late 2020 into the start of the 2021 season.
 He won his second career ATP title at the Great Ocean Road Open, and notably defeated No. 20 Karen Khachanov in the semifinals after saving a match point.
 He became the youngest to win back-to-back ATP titles since Rafael Nadal in 2005.
 His ten-match winning streak came to an end in the first round of the 2021 Australian Open, where he lost a tight five-set match to world No. 12 Denis Shapovalov.

 Sinner's next big result was at the Miami Open, where he reached his first ATP Masters 1000 final.
 During the tournament, he defeated Khachanov again and later world No. 12 Roberto Bautista Agut in the semifinal.
 He finished runner-up to Hubert Hurkacz.

-Then at the French Open, his campaign was stopped short for the second year running by Rafael Nadal who this time defeated Sinner in straight sets in the fourth round.
+Then at the French Open, his campaign was stopped short for the second year running by Rafael Nadal, who this time defeated Sinner in straight sets in the fourth round.
 In his main draw debut at Wimbledon, he lost in the first round to Márton Fucsovics.

 Partnering Reilly Opelka he won his first doubles title at the 2021 Atlanta Open, defeating Steve Johnson and Jordan Thompson.
 At the same tournament in singles he fell in the second round to Christopher O'Connell.

 At the 2021 Citi Open in Washington, D.C., Sinner went into the tournament as the fifth seed and made it to the finals and beat several young players along the way such as Emil Ruusuvuori, Sebastian Korda, and Jenson Brooksby.
 He beat Mackenzie McDonald in the final to win his third title and first ATP 500 title.
 Sinner was the first Italian finalist and champion in Washington's tournament history as well as the youngest ATP 500 and first teen champion since the category was created in 2009.
-As a result he entered the top 15 in the ATP rankings on 9 August 2021.
+As a result, he entered the top 15 in the ATP rankings on 9 August 2021.